-Jonathan’s law practice is composed of beverage law, insurance coverage and litigation, commercial litigation, complex family law and appeals.
-His multi-faceted practice and his creative, analytical approach to complex legal issues are a natural extension of his training as a classical and jazz musician and as a photographer.
+Jonathan's law practice is composed of beverage law, insurance coverage and litigation, commercial litigation, complex family law, and appeals.
+His multifaceted practice and his creative, analytical approach to complex legal issues are natural extensions of his training as a classical and jazz musician and as a photographer.
 This background enables him to work intuitively with simultaneously moving and sometimes dissonant parts.
 Whether the circumstances require application of tried and true methods or on-the-spot improvisation, he always looks for the best light for our clients.

 Complex Commercial Litigation

-Jonathan's experience in complex commercial litigation includes representation of clients in a wide array of matters including breach of purchase and sale agreements, complex licensing agreements, trade secrets, interference with contract, palming off, breach of fiduciary duty and business valuation and profits.
+Jonathan's experience in complex commercial litigation includes representation of clients in a wide array of matters including breach of purchase and sale agreements, complex licensing agreements, trade secrets, interference with contract, palming off, breach of fiduciary duty, and business valuation and profits.
 Among Jonathan's strengths in this area are his ability to analyze complicated financial damages calculations and his understanding of business valuation.
-He is co-editor of the fifth edition of The Comprehensive Guide to Economic Damages, published by Business Valuation Resources.
+He is the Co-editor of the fifth edition of The Comprehensive Guide to Economic Damages, published by Business Valuation Resources.

 Although not an obvious relationship, Jonathan's experience in complex commercial litigation was the background that led him to practicing family law.
 His understanding of business valuation and related commercial issues is a natural fit for family law cases involving closely held companies or significant marital and non-marital assets.
 In addition, Jonathan is dedicated to pro bono family law work for people of limited means.